 Each webpage and application you visit runs in a restricted environment.
 So visiting one page that’s been infected with something malicious can’t affect anything else on your computer.

 Since you won’t have client apps to manage, you don’t need that much RAM--everything you’re doing is taken care of by super fast and super secure supercomputers.

 The Ministry of Education is clear that children should not be disadvantaged if they lack a device.
 How will PBS address this?

-As stated above, finance is something we are cognisant of and equity is important to us.
+Finance is something we are aware of and equity is important to us.
 This is one of the reasons we prefer one device option as it raises equity and provides a level playing field.